SSS-Says-Snek/SSS-Says-Snek/README.md

 - [hisock](https://github.com/SSS-Says-Snek/hisock) ***(MAIN)***: A higher-level extension of the socket module, with simpler and more efficient usages.

 ## Other stuff
 - [I have a website lol](https://sss-says-snek.github.io).
-It's a bad one for sure, but hey, it counts.
+It's a bad one, but hey, it counts.
 - Follow me on [itch.io](https://sss-says-snek.itch.io)!
 - I use [YouTube](https://www.youtube.com/channel/UCy0lVIEyazL73R-8NECWMfw) and Discord (SSS_Says_Snek#0194)
 - Click [Here](https://sss-says-snek.github.io/secret) to gain the ultimate secret info!